 Thirdly, as a network that serves students of all genders and races—specifically serving more than 95 percent Hispanic and Latino students—IDEA is making great strides to close the achievement gap among races.
 Stanford University’s Center for Research on Education Outcomes (CREDO), recently released a comprehensive report that identifies IDEA Public Schools as one of the highest performing public school networks in the country, delivering the equivalent of 80 extra days in math and 74 days in reading instruction per year.
 Overall, the findings of the study show that networks, like IDEA Public Schools, that are achieving significant and positive growth can serve as a model of best practices that drive and increase academic achievement.

 Lastly, the keys to success are no secret.
-Take a look at our recent blog post about the nine steps that IDEA takes to get our students to and through college.
 Parents, we know it takes a village for students to succeed.
 We can’t do it alone.
 This is why we partner with you and employ high-quality, nurturing teachers who provide students with a challenging curriculum.
 At IDEA, our goal is to meet each student’s individual needs because academic success when we teach children at their level—letting them advance quickly on material they understand and helping them fill deficits in subjects where they struggle.

 Learn more about our model that ensures 100 percent of our students graduate from high school every year and how this model could be replicated across the state of Texas.
 Applications for the 2019-20 academic year are open!